-These Standard Conditions apply to all suppliers of Goods and/or Services by the Contractor to any entity within the Hickinbotham Group of Companies (Hickinbotham) unless specifically excluded or varied by Hickinbotham in writing.
+These Standard Conditions apply to all supplies of Goods and/or Services by the Contractor to Construction Services Australia Pty Ltd (ACN 007641) (CSA) unless specifically excluded or varied by CSA in writing.
 These Standard Conditions operate to the exclusion of all other terms and conditions proposed or notified by the Contractor, irrespective of whether the Contractor terms and conditions were proposed or notified prior to or after the relevant Goods and/or Services were supplied.

-1. Authority and acceptance: Hickinbotham will not be bound by any Order unless it is issued by or on behalf of Hickinbotham.
+1. Authority and acceptance: CSA will not be bound by any Order unless it is issued by or on behalf of CSA.
 The supply of the Goods and/or Services by the Contractor constitutes acceptance by the Contractor of the Order and these Standard Conditions.
-If the Contractor supplies Goods and/or Services to Hickinbotham, it is agreeing to do so in accordance with and subject to the Order and these Standard Conditions.
+If the Contractor supplies Goods and/or Services to CSA, it is agreeing to do so in accordance with and subject to the Order and these Standard Conditions.

 2. Supply of Goods and Services: The Contractor must ensure that: